Skip to main content Skip to navigation Skip to mobile navigation Skip to accessibility tools

 • Merran McRae

-Chair, Leeds and York Partnership NHS Foundation Trust (from 1 January 2023)
+Chair, Leeds and York Partnership NHS Foundation Trust

-• Sara Munro
+• Dr Sara Munro

-Mental health, learning disability and autism trusts
+Chief Executive, Leeds and York Partnership NHS Foundation Trust and ICB Partner Member for Mental health, learning disability and autism trusts

 • Marie Burnham